wariacix/Polymorphism-example/README.md

 -Operator overload

-... and all that with an RPG spin!
+... and all that with a RPG spin!